rigwild/tweet-generator-microservice/README.md

 | `no-stats` | Normal tweet without statistics |

 ### Tweet data object
+A JSON stringified object containing the tweet's properties.

+If you have UTF-16 (like recent emojis) content, JSON stringify, URI encode and convert to Base64.
+See [Implementation example](#implementation-example).

 | Name | type | Required | Default |
 | ---- | ---- | :------: | ------- |
 | pseudo | `string` | ✅ |  |